SHEscher/FaceSim3D/code/README.md

 #### Cognitive models

-Modeling, i.e., predicting human similarity judgments in both conditions (2D & 3D).
+Modeling human similarity judgments in both viewing conditions (2D & 3D).
+To this end, sparse and deep encoding models were used to predict human similarity judgments.

 ##### Human-aligned `VGG-Face` activation maps

-An adaptation of the VGG-Face network was alighed to human choices in the face similarity task.
+An adaptation of the deep neural network **VGG-Face** was aligned to human choices in the face similarity task.
 Also, for this embedding model, similarity matrices were computed based on feature maps of the model.

 ##### Sparse embedding models: SPoSE & VICE